 German planning at this time was concerned primarily with damage limitation.
 The immediate effects of the 'Vitebsk-Orsha Offensive Operation' and 'Bobruysk Offensive Operation' had made it clear that the Soviet forces had the recapture of the city of Minsk as their deeper objective.
-Authorisation was therefore given on 26 June for General Karl Decker’s 5th Panzerdivision to be shifted from Generaloberst Ferdinand Schörner’s Heeresgruppe ‘Südukraine’ to assist in the city’s defence.
+Authorisation was therefore given on 26 June for the shifting of General Karl Decker’s 5th Panzerdivision from Generaloberst Ferdinand Schörner’s Heeresgruppe 'Südukraine' to assist in the city’s defence.

-The 3rd Belorussian Front comprised General Leytenant Kuzma N. Galitsky’s 11th Guards Army, General Leytenant Nikolai I. Krylov’s 5th Army, General Leytenant Vasili V. Glagolev’s 31st Army, General Leytenant Ivan I. Lyudnikov’s 39th Army, Marshal of Tank Troops Pavel A. Rotmistrov’s 5th Guards Tank Army and a cavalry mechanised group supported by General Leytenant Mikhail M. Gromov’s 1st Air Army.
+The 3rd Belorussian Front comprised General Leytenant Kuzma N. Galitsky’s 11th Guards Army, General Leytenant Nikolai I. Krylov’s 5th Army, General Leytenant Vasili V. Glagolev’s 31st Army, General Leytenant Ivan I. Lyudnikov’s 39th Army, Rotmistrov’s 5th Guards Tank Army and a cavalry mechanised group, all supported by General Leytenant Mikhail M. Gromov’s 1st Air Army.

-The 2nd Belorussian Front comprised General Leytenant Vasili D. Kryuchenkin’s 33rd Army, General Leytenant Ivan T. Grishin’s 49th Army and General Leytenant Ivan V. Boldin’s 50th Army supported by General Leytenant Konstantin A. Vershinin’s 4th Air Army.
+The 2nd Belorussian Front comprised General Leytenant Vasili D. Kryuchenkin’s 33rd Army, General Leytenant Ivan T. Grishin’s 49th Army and General Leytenant Ivan V. Boldin’s 50th Army, all supported by General Leytenant Konstantin A. Vershinin’s 4th Air Army.

 The Soviet offensive developed through three main phases: the breakthrough of the initial German defences along the Berezina river; the advance of the Soviet motorised exploitation forces; and finally the encirclement of the 4th Army and part of the 9th Army after the German defensive positions had been overrun.